microsoft/pg_paxos/README.md

                     current_group_id := 'ha_postgres',
                     proposed_value := 'primary = ip-10-11-204-31.ec2.internal');

 current_proposer_id is a value that should be unique across the cluster for the given group and round.
-This is mainly used to determine which proposal was accepted when two proposers use the same value.
+This is mainly used to determine which proposal was accepted when two proposers propose the same value.

 The latest value in the Paxos log can be retrieved using: